gipsh/futbot_telegram/README.md

 This bot helps organize soccer match with your friends.
 Just invite the bot to your group.

-This was a weekend proyect, the code is crappy and not optimized.
+This was a weekend project, the code is crappy and not optimized.

 The locale is forced to :es (spanish)